ThaGrza/Netflix-clone/README.md

 A clone of Netflix with less features.
  ## Screenshots / Gifs
  ![Screenshot](/src/screenshot.png)
  ## Motivation
+I wanted to recreate the Netflix frontend for practice and design insight.
  ## How to
+To check out the sight go to *website name*.

  ## Tech/framework used
  <b> Built with </b>